ruby-grape/grape/README.markdown

     GET  /statuses/home_timeline(.json)
     GET  /statuses/show/:id(.json)
     POST /statuses/update(.json)
+    GET  /account/private(.json)

-Versioning is handled with HTTP Accept head by default, but can be configures to [use different strategies](https://github.com/intridea/grape/wiki/API-Versioning).
+Versioning is handled with HTTP Accept head by default, but can be configured to [use different strategies](https://github.com/intridea/grape/wiki/API-Versioning).
 For example, to request the above with a version, you would make the following